Dmitry Kiselyov: Ukraine

 On May 15, 2014, Kiselyov said about the country, "There is no Ukraine.
 That is only a virtual concept, a virtual country.
 If you want to live in a virtual world, please do. ...
 But Ukraina.ru is a real portal.
 Not about the country, but about that territory which was under the rule of that country.
 Now it is a failed state."
+Ukraina.ru has been determined to be a state-sponsored fake news dissemination outlet by the EU's anti-disinformation East StratCom Task Force.

 Dmitry Kiselyov being on the list for the first round of personal sanctions imposed on Russia by the EU in March 2014, in connection with the Russo-Ukrainian War, came as ″the biggest surprise″ to the international media.
 Since September 11, 2014, Kiselyov is banned from entering Ukraine.

+He was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.

 In 2016, he admitted that a document he had presented on his weekly Vesti Nedeli news show was fake.
 A week after presenting the identity of a Ukrainian officer in the Galician SS-Volunteer division, he "thanked the attentive audience for finding “inaccuracies” in the document and said it was fake".